JUARA POLICIES AND PROCEDURES

 10.4 Global Cancellation.
 JUARA reserves the right to terminate all Guide Agreements upon thirty (30) days’ written notice in the event that it elects to (1) cease business operations; (2) dissolve as a corporate entity; or (3) discontinue distributing its products via direct selling.

 10.4 Voluntary Cancellation.
 You have the right to cancel at any time, regardless of reason.
 Cancellation must be submitted in writing to the Company at its principal business address.
 The written notice must include your signature, printed name, address, and IDN .
 If you are also an Auto Order Customer, your Auto Order Agreement shall continue in force unless you also specifically request that it/they also be canceled.

-10.5 Disposition of Consultant’s Genealogy Position, Customers, and Consultants Upon Cancellation.
+10.5 Disposition of Guide’s Genealogy Position, Customers, and Guides Upon Cancellation.
 The following shall occur if your Agreement and Business Center is cancelled and terminated for any reason:

 • Your rank is changed to “Cancelled”;

 • Your personally enrolled Customers will be placed below your Personal Sponsor in the JUARA genealogy; and

 • Your personally sponsored downline Guides are assigned to your Personal Sponsor.